OMEGAZEROABSOLUTE/THESPIRAL/docs/README.md

 The `docs` directory contains reference material for Spiral OS.

 Milestone VIII expands on the sovereign voice work with memory-aided routing and a new session logger.
-See [milestone_viii_plan.md](milestone_viii_plan.md) for the design and [../README_OPERATOR.md](../README_OPERATOR.md) for updated commands.
+See [milestone_viii_plan.md](milestone_viii_plan.md) for the design and [../README_OPERATOR.md](../README_OPERATOR.md) for updated commands including the avatar and creative consoles.
+The OS Guardian policy format is detailed in [os_guardian.md](os_guardian.md).

 - [ALBEDO_LAYER.md](ALBEDO_LAYER.md)
 - [CORPUS_MEMORY.md](CORPUS_MEMORY.md)